charlesl3/Quant-SQL-project/README.md

 - ✅ Top 5 biggest moves by absolute change
 - ✅ Max volume day
 - ✅ Average volume by weekday
+- ✅ Flag days where the opening price is significantly different from the previous day's closing price (e.g., > 2% gap up or down)
+- ✅ Compute a 3-Day Moving Average of Close Prices

 Each SQL query is stored in `queries`.